-Make sure to work practice questions to learn and apply the rules of the law.
+Make sure to work practice questions to learn and apply the rules of law.
 Even if you don’t feel like you’re ready.

 Check with your professors to see if they’re willing to share previous law school final exams.
 You may be able to spot tendencies and at least see the way in which questions have been typically worded.

-I also recommend working practice questions that are provided in BARBRI 1L Mastery and BARBRI 2L/3L Mastery.
+We also recommend working practice questions that are provided in BARBRI 1L Mastery and BARBRI 2L/3L Mastery.
 When working practice questions, make sure that you’re not robbing yourself of a great learning opportunity to learn why you got an answer right or wrong.